Focus is progress

 Does OneMat replace my coach?

-Why only one focus?
+Why only one focus per session?

-Do I need to log every round?
+Do I need to log every single round?

 Can it work for both Gi and No-Gi?